Venafi/terraform-provider-venafi/README.md

 ### Download and install the Venafi provider plugin

 Go to [releases](https://github.com/Venafi/terraform-provider-venafi/releases) and select the latest package for your operating system.
-Then install by downloading and unzipping package to `%APPDATA%\terraform.d\plugins` \[Windows\] or `~/.terraform.d/plugins` \[over systems\].
+Then install by downloading and unzipping package to `%APPDATA%\terraform.d\plugins` \[Windows\] or `~/.terraform.d/plugins` \[other systems\].
 Make sure that binary name matches
 [terraform plugin naming convention](https://www.terraform.io/docs/configuration/providers.html#plugin-names-and-versions).
 Example: terraform-provider-venafi_v0.6.2

-For more information about installing third party plugins please look into [official documentation](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins)
+For more information about installing third party plugins please see the [Terraform documentation](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins)

 ### Define the Venafi provider

-Create a Terraform configuration file called `main.tf` with a "venafi" provider block like this:
+Create a Terraform configuration file called `main.tf` with a "venafi" provider block like this for the Venafi Platform:

 ```
 provider "venafi" {